Major in Ancient History

 The world is full of monuments and memories of Classical Greece and Rome.
 A major in Ancient History equips you to meet them in their ancient and modern setting and to understand their historical and cultural importance both then and now.

-A major in Ancient History requires 36 senior credit points including at least 24 credit points from Core units of study of which 6 must be at 3000 level.
+A major in Ancient History requires 36 senior credit points including at least 24 credit points from Core units of study of which 6 must be at 3000 level (each unit of study is worth 6 credit points).

 You complete 12 junior credit points in Ancient History to gain an understanding of three different approaches, historiographic, archaeological and literary, to the cultures and histories of ancient Greece and Rome.